clux/modul8/Readme.md

 #### My advice is:
 When working with these libraries, think about the behaviour you are defining:
-- non-request interactivity - you should write a jQuery plugin.
+- non-request based interactivity - you should write a jQuery plugin (include these as libFiles)
-- request interactivity - you should use controllers/views + above plugins.
+- request based interactivity - you should use controllers/views + above plugins.
-- calculations before DOM manipulation - you should make a standalone calulation module that should work on its own - call it at above stages.
+- calculations needed DOM manipulation - you should make a standalone calulation module that should work on its own - call it at appropriate stages above.

 #### Ultimately
 - Do not blend all the above behaviour together in one file.